 We have out-licensed our proprietary PEG and single chain antibody, or SCA, technologies on our own and through partnerships with Nektar Therapeutics, Inc. (Nektar) and Micromet AG (Micromet).
 Effective January 2007, we terminated our agreement with Nektar.
-Under the original 2002 agreement with Nektar, Nektar had the lead role in granting sublicenses for certain of our PEG patents and we receive royalties on sales of any approved product for which a sublicense has been granted.
-While we will continue to receive royalties on sales of products already on the market, or those for which sublicenses were previously granted, Nektar will only have the right to grant any additional sublicenses to a limited class of our PEG technology.
+Under the original 2002 agreement with Nektar, had the lead role in granting sublicenses for certain of our PEG patents and we receive royalties on sales of any approved product for which a sublicenses has been granted.
+While we will continue to receive royalties on sales of roducts already on the market, or those for which sublicenses were previously granted, Nektar will only have the right to grant any additional sublicenses to a limited class of our PEG technology.
 We have the right to use or grant licenses to all of our PEG technology for our own proprietary products or those we may develop with co-commercialization partners.
-Nektar has notified us of five third-party products for which it has granted sublicenses to our PEG technology: Hoffmann-La Roche's Pegasys; OSI Pharmaceuticals' (OSI) Macugen® (pegaptanib sodium injection); Cimzia (formerly CDP870), owned by UCB, a Belgium-based biopharmaceutical company; Affymax and Takeda Pharmaceutical's HematideTM; and an undisclosed product of Pfizer's that is in early-stage clinical development.
-Pegasys is currently being marketed for the treatment of hepatitis C and Macugen is currently being marketed through a collaboration between OSI and Pfizer for the treatment of neovascular (wet) age-related macular degeneration, an eye disease associated with aging that destroys central vision.
-Cimzia, an anti-TNF-alpha PEGylated antibody fragment, has been submitted to the FDA for regulatory approval for Crohn's disease, and is currently in Phase III clinical trials for the treatment of rheumatoid arthritis.
+Nektar has notified us of five third-party products for which it has granted sublicenses to our PEG technology: Hoffmann-La Roche's Pegasys; OSI Pharmaceutical's (OSI) Macugen® (pegaptanib sodium injection); Cimiza (formerly CDP870), owned by UCB, a Belgium-based biopharmaceutical company; Affymax and Takeda Pharmaceutical's Hematide^m; and an undisclosed product of Pfizer's that is in early-stage clinical development.
+Pegasys is currently being marketed for the treatment of hepatitis C and Macugen is currently being marketed through a collaboration between OSI and Pfizer for the treatment of neovascular (wet) age-related macular degeneration, an ey disease associated with aging that destroys central vision.
+Cimiza, an anti-TNF-alpha PEGylated antibody fragment, has been submitted to the FDA for regulatory approval for Crohn's disease, and is currently in Phase III clinical trials for the treatment of rheumatoid arthritis.
 In December 2006, UCB announced positive top-line results for signs and symptoms from two phase 3 studies for Cimzia in the treatment of rheumatoid arthritis.
 In both the RAPID 1 (027) and RAPID 2 (050) studies Cimzia, in combination with methotrexate, demonstrated superiority to placebo, and a statistically significant improvement in the signs and symptoms of rheumatoid arthritis as measured by all American College of Rheumatology (ACR) scores: ACR20, 50, and 70.
 Further details on the results from the RAPID studies, including data on the prevention of structural damage, will be released during the first quarter of 2007.
 Additionally, in July 2006, UCB announced positive Phase II results from their study of Cimzia in the treatment of patients with psoriasis.
-Hematide is a synthetic peptide-based erythropoiesis-stimulating agent being evaluated by Affymax and Takeda Pharmaceutical in two phase 2 clinical trials for the treatment of anemia associated with chronic kidney disease and in anemic cancer patients undergoing chemotherapy.
-In 2004 Nektar entered into a licensing agreement for Hematide, a synthetic peptide-based erythropoiesis-stimulating agent (ESA), with Affymax, Inc. Hematide is currently in phase 2 trials for the treatment of anemia associated with chronic kidney disease and in anemic cancer patients undergoing chemotherapy.
-In September 2006, Affymax published clinical data from its Phase I trial of Hematide in the September 15, 2006 issue of the scientific journal Blood.
-The study results demonstrated that single doses of Hematide resulted in dosedependent increases in circulating reticulocytes in normal healthy volunteers and in a clinically and statistically significant increase in red blood cells and hemoglobin from baseline, which was sustained for at least one month.
+Hematide is a synthetic peptide-based erythropoiesis-stimulating agent being evaluated by Affymax and Takeda Pharmaceutical in two phase 2 clinical trials for the treatment of alicensing agreement for Hematide, a synthetic peptide-based erythropoiesis-stimulating agent (ESA), with Affymax, Inc. Hematide is currently in phase 2 trials for the treatment of anemia associated with chronic kidney disease and in anemic cancer patients undergoing chemotherapy.
+In 2004 Nektar entered into a licensing agreement for Hematide, a synthetic peptide-based erythropoiesis-stimulating agent (ESA), with Affymax, Inc. Hematide is currently in phase 2 trials for the treatment of anemia associated with chronic kidney disease and in anemic cancer patients undergoing chember 2006, Affymax published clinical data from its Phase I trial of Hematide in the September 15, 2006 issue of the scientific journal Blood.
+The study results demonstrated that single doses of Hematide resulted in dose-dependent increases in circulating reticulocytes in normal healthy volunteers and in a clinically and statistically significant increase in red blood cells and hemoglobin from baseline, which was sustained for at le